How Parents Can Be Advocates During the Recruiting Process

 It is important not to get too concerned with how other families or student athletes are going through the process.
 Comparing yourself to others, who may or may not be getting as many offers or as much attention from colleges, could lead to poor decision-making or bad judgment calls.
 Comparing could also lead to pressure building unnecessarily.

 Still other parents have a student athlete that can play at a lower level than Division I, maybe a Division II or Division III college.
-These programs are still very competitive and most athletes are on some form of aid, either athletic, academic, work-based, community-based or all of the above.
+These programs are still very competitive and most athletes are on some form of financial aid, either athletic, academic, work-based, community-based or all of the above.
 Division III colleges do not give athletic scholarships, but most athletes are on other forms of aid, including non-academic aid.
 There are also NAIA Colleges, Christian Colleges and Junior Colleges that have excellent athletic programs and financial assistance to help pay for those experiences.

 You should be the #1 advocate and biggest cheerleader for your children.
 The recruiting process can be stressful and, at times, feel overwhelming for the student athletes.
 They need their parents to be there in support of them.